 Increase omega 3 fats

 The best fish for EPA, the type of omega 3 fat that’s been most thoroughly researched are: mackerel (1,400mg per 100g/3oz), herring/kipper (1,000mg), sardines (1,000mg), fresh (not tinned) tuna (900mg), anchovy (900mg), salmon(800mg), trout (500mg).
-Tuna, being high in mercury is best eaten not more than twice a month.
+Tuna, being high in mercury, is best avoided in autism due to heavy metal considerations.

 Increase vitamins and minerals

-We have known since the 1970s that a nutritional approach can help autism, thanks to the pioneering research by Dr Bernard Rimland of the Institute for Child Behaviour Research in San Diego, California.
-He showed that vitamin B6, C and magnesium supplements significantly improved symptoms in autistic children.
-In one of his early studies back in 1978, 12 out of 16 autistic children improved, then regressed when the vitamins were swapped for placebos 14.
+We have known since the 1970s that a nutritional approach can help autism, thanks to the pioneering research by Dr Bernard Rimland of the Institute for individual Behaviour Research in San Diego, California.
+He showed that vitamin B6, C and magnesium supplements significantly improved symptoms in autistic individuals.
+In one of his early studies back in 1978, 12 out of 16 autistic individuals improved, then regressed when the vitamins were swapped for placebos 14.
 Other studies, however, have failed to confirm conclusively positive outcomes with certain nutrients.
 For example, a French study of 60 autistic individuals found they improved significantly on a combination of vitamin B6 and magnesium, but not when either nutrient was supplemented alone16.

 Contraindications with medication?
 None reported